dsohrabian/csu-parking-scraper/README.md

 # csu-parking-scraper
 ## Purpose

-Quantify how overbuilt the campus' parking facilities are.
+To quantify how overbuilt the campus' parking facilities are.
 Structured garages cost millions in capital funds that can go to more active uses for students and the built environment of the campus;
 it subsidizes and encourages unsustainable transportation patterns, and after all this, it sits empty most of the time.

+At about $20,000 per space for construction cost, the five garages that are scraped here probably cost somewhere around **$60 million** dollars to build; they also have debt to be paid and millions in operating costs.

 [Why America Has So Many Empty Parking Spaces](https://www.mentalfloss.com/article/503014/why-america-has-so-many-empty-parking-spaces)